Macawls/OpenGL/.github/README.md

 2. Make sure you have python installed

-4. Use `python compiler.py --help` for more information
+3. Use `python compiler.py --help` for more information

-3. Run `python compiler.py --build` to build the project

 This project works on Windows 64-bit 🙂